SkafteNicki/dtu_mlops/s4_debugging_and_logging/M12_profiling.md

 ## Profilers

 In general profiling code is about improving the performance of your code.
 In this session we are going to take a somewhat narrow approach to what "performance" is: runtime, meaning the time it takes to execute your program.

 At the bare minimum, the two questions a proper profiling of your program should be able to answer is:

 * *“How many times is each method in my code called?”*
 * *“How long do each of these methods take?”*

 The first question is important to priorities optimization.
 If two methods `A` and `B` have approximately the same runtime, but `A` is called 1000 more times than `B` we should probably spend time optimizing `A` over `B` if we want to speedup our code.
 The second question is gives itself, directly telling us which methods are the expensive to call.

 Using profilers can help you find bottlenecks in your code.
-In this exercise we will look at two different profilers, with the first one being the [cProfile](https://docs.python.org/3/library/profile.html), pythons build in profiler.
+In this exercise we will look at two different profilers, with the first one being the [cProfile](https://docs.python.org/3/library/profile.html). `cProfile` is pythons build in profiler that can help give you an overview runtime of all the functions and methods involved in your programs.

 ### Exercises